liamroddy/project-y/README.md

 ## ✨ Code Quality

-- 🔍 `npm run lint` - Runs ESLint with strict TypeScript + React 19 rules
+- `npm run lint` - Runs ESLint with strict TypeScript + React 19 rules
-- 💅 `npm run format` / `npm run format:check` - Uses Prettier 3 for consistent code styling
+- `npm run format` / `npm run format:check` - Uses Prettier 3 for consistent code styling

 ## 🧪 Tests and Coverage

-- ✅ `npm run test` - Executes the Jest suite
+- `npm run test` - Executes the Jest suite
-- 📊 `npm run test:coverage` - Runs tests with Sonar coverage check
+- `npm run test:coverage` - Runs tests with Sonar coverage check

-## 📝 Assumptions Made
+## 📝 Next Steps

 - For this initial POC I decided not to focus on **accessibility** and **performance**, though there is definitely room for improvement for both.
-- I also decided to implement this as a single-page "reader" app for now, with no sign-in, posting, commenting etc. enabled.
+- I decided to implement this as a single-page "reader" app for now, with no sign-in, posting, commenting etc. enabled.

-**Next steps:** If I was to continue working on the project past this point, the above would be my next areas of focus.
+- I also decided to just focus on unit and component testing to start, since this is a small, single page app without any complicated flows and is very easy to manually verify nothing is broken after changes.
+Higher level testing, like UI and E2E testing, would be good to implement as the app grows in complexity.